Humana (HUM) Q1 2017 Results - Earnings Call Transcript

 Operator

 Good morning, ladies and gentlemen.
-My name is Letitia and I'll be your conference operator today.
+My name is Letitia, and I'll be your conference operator today.
 At this time, I would like to welcome everyone to the IQ 2017 Earnings Call.
 All lines have been placed on mute to prevent any background noise.
 After the speakers' remarks, there will be a question-and-answer session.
 Thank you.

 I would now like to turn the conference over to Ms. Regina Nethery.